Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-10-15-sex-tips-from-the-past-hair-like-heady-wine-in-1936.md

 ---
 layout: post
-title: 'Sex Tips From The Past: Hair Like Heady Wine in 1936'
+title: "Sex Tips From The Past: Hair Like Heady Wine in 1936"
 date: 15-Oct-2014
 categories: tbd
 ---